 Who donates eggs to help other people grow their families?
 They are young women who see themselves as being part of a process that will make a meaningful impact on others’ lives.
 They are conscientious, have researched the process, and understand the commitment required for egg donation.
 Does that sound like you?
-Our teams in the San Francisco Bay Area, Boston, MA, and New York City, many of whom are experienced egg donors themselves, can determine if you meet the requirements to donate eggs and, if so, help guide you through the process.
+Our teams in the Los Angeles and San Francisco Bay Area, Boston, MA, and New York City, many of whom are experienced egg donors themselves, can determine if you meet the requirements to donate eggs and, if so, help guide you through the process.

 Before going through a screening process, we check to make sure potential egg donors meet the qualifications.
 These egg donor requirements help ensure a positive experience and a healthy baby, in addition to following guidelines set by the Food and Drug Administration (FDA).